Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 That's the simple explanation.

-And no conspiracy, it's no more controversial than that.
+It's no more controversial than that.

-It would have made them a laughing stock.
+It would have made them a laughingstock.

-Bush is a cowboy, Bush is a party man, a frat man, not taking anything in life seriously, skipping out of the National Guard.
+They're out there talking about Bush as a dunce, Bush as a cowboy, Bush as a party man, a frat man, not taking anything in life seriously, skipping out of the National Guard.

 He gets better grades at Yale than John Kerry.

-During last year's presidential campaign, John Kerry was the candidate often portrayed as intellectual and complex, while George W. Bush was the populist who Mangled his sentences.
+During last year's presidential campaign, John Kerry was the candidate often portrayed as intellectual and complex, while George W. Bush was the populist who mangled his sentences.

-In 1999, the New Yorker published a transcript indicating that Bush had received a cumulative score of 77 for his first three years at Yale, and a roughly similar average under a non-numerical rating system during his senior year.
+In 1999, the New Yorker published a transcript indicating that Bush had received a cumulative score of 77 for his first three years at Yale and a roughly similar average under a non-numerical rating system during his senior year.

-Kerry, who graduated two years before Bush got a cumulative 76 for his four years, according to a transcript that Kerry sent to the Navy when he was applying for officer training school.
+Kerry, who graduated two years before Bush, got a cumulative 76 for his four years, according to a transcript that Kerry sent to the Navy when he was applying for officer training school.

-He got four D's in his freshman year out of 10 courses, but he improved his average in later years.
+He got four Ds in his freshman year out of 10 courses, but he improved his average in later years.

 The grade transcript, which Kerry has always declined to release, was included in his Navy record.

-During the campaign, the Globe sought Kerry's Naval records, but he refused to waive privacy restrictions for the full file.
+During the campaign, the Globe sought Kerry's naval records, but he refused to waive privacy restrictions for the full file.

-The transcript shows that Kerry's freshman year average was 71, got a 61 in geology, a 63, and 68 in two history classes, a 69 in political science, top score a 79 in another political science course.
+The transcript shows that Kerry's freshman year average was 71, got a 61 in geology, a 63 and 68 in two history classes, a 69 in political science, top score, a 79 in another political science course.

-Another of his strongest efforts, a 77 came in French class.
+Another of his strongest efforts, a 77, came in French class.

-John Kerry, the haughty French-looking candidate who served in Vietnam.
+John Kerry, the haughty, French-looking candidate who served in Vietnam.

 It is noteworthy, however, Kerry received a high honor at Yale, despite his mediocre grades.